-When a heart attack patient is brought to Gundersen Lutheran’s Cardiac Catheterization Lab through the Priority One Program, the cardiology team moves rapidly to get the patient’s blocked arteries open as quickly as possible in order to minimize damage to the heart muscle.
+When a heart attack patient is brought to Gundersen’s Cardiac Catheterization Lab through the Priority One Program, the cardiology team moves rapidly to get the patient’s blocked arteries open as quickly as possible in order to minimize damage to the heart muscle.

 What started out as a typical day for Jean Kuehn of Winona, Minn., turned into a day she would never forget.

 "Shortly after I'd gone to bed, I woke up feeling funny and went into the bathroom," Jean remembers.
 "I yelled for my husband and told him there was something wrong with me.
 He had me lay down and dialed 911 right away."

 The 62-year-old was having a heart attack.
 Ambulance crews took her to the Winona Community Memorial Hospital Emergency Room (ER).
 There, doctors immediately began preparing to transfer Jean to La Crosse on Gundersen's MedLink AIR helicopter through the Priority One Heart Attack Program.

 Gundersen's Priority One Heart Attack Program aims to remove time barriers that occasionally exist in getting heart attack patients' blocked arteries open as quickly as possible.
 "Time is crucial during a heart attack.
 The faster we can get the blocked artery open, the less damage is done to the heart muscle," explains Gundersen cardiologist and Priority One medical director Kevin Jaeger, MD.
 "The Priority One Program sets predetermined procedures in motion when patients like Jean arrive in a partnered emergency department."

 Here's how it works.
 After evaluating the patient, the local hospital's emergency department declares a Priority One heart attack.
 They make one call to Gundersen, which activates a team in the Heart Institute to prepare for the patient and, at the same time, arranges for emergency transportation with MedLink AIR or ambulance crews.